Product Roadmap Prioritization: Weighted Scoring or the Kano Model? [+Webinar]

 In terms of potential benefits, for example, you can use real-world data — or, if you don’t have that at hand, educated guesses — to score an initiative on its ability to increase revenue, or to add customer value or value to the company itself.
 In terms of costs, you can evaluate an initiative on its complexity or level of difficulty to implement, or its hard-dollar operational costs, or even the risk it will fall flat with customers.

-Note: Whatever format or software tool you use to build a weighted scoring model, I recommend you make the final output as visual as possible.
+Note: Whatever format or roadmap prioritization tool you use to build a weighted scoring model, I recommend you make the final output as visual as possible.

 This will make it easier for you and your team to clearly see the entire landscape of possible items for the roadmap.
 It will also make it easier for you, when presenting your roadmap to executives and other stakeholders, to visually explain why you made the prioritization decisions you made.